NotNite/GDWeave/MODS.md

 For assets, GDWeave will load the specified pack file and execute `res://mods/<mod id>/main.gd`, where the mod ID is the ID specified in the manifest.

 For script manipulation, GDWeave will load the specified assembly and create the first class that inherits `IMod`.
 The constructor can take an optional `IModInterface`.
+You can see a sample C# mod [here](https://github.com/NotNite/GDWeave.Sample).

+C# modding is only required if you wish to patch existing scripts.
+Custom scripts and assets can be done purely in pack files.
+If working from a decompiled game project, specify include/exclude filters when exporting a .pck to only export the changed files and the `mods` directory.